bilment/CarDealership/README.md

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

-- As a dealership manager, I want to add new cars to the inventory so that the list of cars stays current.
+- As a user, I want to display the list of all vehicle so that I can see all the cars in the inventory.
+- As a user, I want to search vehicle by make/model so that I can find cars that match.
+- As a user, I want to search vehicle by year range so that I can find cars that match.
+- As a user, I want to search vehicle by color l so that I can find cars that match.
-- As a salesperson, I want to search for cars by make so that I can find cars that match customer needs quickly.
+- As a user, I want to search vehicle by mileage range so that I can find cars that match.
-- As a dealership employee, I want to see all cars in the inventory so that I can help customers find options.
+- As a user, I want to search vehicle by type (car, truck, SUV, van) so that I can find cars that match.
- -As a developer, I want the program to handle errors smoothly so that it runs without issues, even if there’s incorrect data.
+- As a user, I want to add the new cars to the inventory so that I can manage the inventory.
+- As a user, I want to remove cars from the inventory so that I can manage the inventory.

 ## Setup